LittleBigSalino/Jon.Wpf.CustomControls/README.md

 - [ToggleSwitch](./Docs/ToggleSwitch.md): A binary selection control, similar to a checkbox, but with a sleek design.
 - [WatermarkTextbox](./Docs/WatermarkTextbox.md): A text box with a placeholder text feature, also known as watermark.
 - [PropertyGrid](./Docs/PropertyGrid.md): A control for displaying and editing the properties of an object.
+- [TerminalControl](./Docs/TerminalControl.md): A console terminal or a terminal for your application as well.
+- [Calculator](./Docs/Calculator.md): A drop-in working calculator control.
 - Coming Soon:
     - CollectionControlDialog - View List or Observable Collection in a dialog window.
 Each can open up a separate property grid dialog.
     - Range Slider - Two bar slider where a range can be selected.